FOR EXECUTIVES SEEKING TO BUY, SELL, OR RECAPITALIZE BUSINESSES

 Here are some key factors business owners need to take into account while planning exit/recapitalization strategies this year:

-Ø Taxes: Unfortunately, selling a business with a gain means that a business owner has to pay capital gains tax or ordinary income tax on the gain.
+Ø Taxes: Selling a business with a gain means that a business owner has to pay capital gains tax or ordinary income tax on the gain.
+Even with recent upwards revisions in capital gains tax rates, business owners continue to be beneficiaries of a historically low levels of Federal Capital Gains Tax Rates.
 Since capital gains are taxed at a lower rate than ordinary income, a competent business M&A specialist attempts to structure much of the gains from the sale of the business as capital gains.
-In the last few years, business owners have been beneficiaries of a historically low 15% Federal Capital Gains Tax Rate.
-With a new administration in the White House, most tax experts believe that the low 15% Capital Gains Tax rate is unlikely to stay at that level and there is a substantial risk of the rate being changed to something higher.
-The prospect of increased Capital Gains Tax should be carefully thought through in the context of the business exit/recapitalization process.

-All things considered, 2009 would be an excellent time for business owners to review their exit or recapitalization strategies and determine how to approach the business sale/capitalization process for optimum financial return.
+All things considered, 2014 would be an excellent time for business owners to review their M&A strategies and determine how to approach the business sale or acquisition process for optimum financial return.
+Rising tide lifts all boats and a growing economy provides a favorable tailwind to both buyers and sellers.

 For assistance with selling or recapitalizing your mid market company, contact: